rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `a` and `b` are related with each other
 * `(a related-to b) <=> (b related-to a)`
 * synonymous - `related-to`, `associated-with`

+Note that the `related-to` relation has no orientation.
+As such, it is understood to be un-directional.

 <!-- ======================================================================= -->
 ## (a ancestor-of n)